MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/09-LAB_SC_100_Lab1_Ex2_DfEASM.md

 ---
 lab:
   title: Managing External Attack Surface
-  description: Contoso aims to enhance its cybersecurity posture by identifying and managing its external attack surface, including assets hosted on different cloud providers.
-You will use Microsoft Defender External Attack Surface Management (EASM) to discover exposed resources and integrate the data with Sentinel for enhanced security monitoring.
+  description: In this lab, you will use Microsoft Defender External Attack Surface Management (EASM) to discover exposed resources and integrate the data with Sentinel for enhanced security monitoring.
   duration: 45 minutes
   level: 300
   islab: true